-AnnexB focuses on the promotion of Brazilian art in New York by bringing artists, venues, and organizations together to foster a diverse art community in the city.
-Our mission is carried out through our three pillars: Art Residency, Public Programs and Public Art.
+AnnexB focuses on the promotion of Brazilian Art in New York by bringing artists, curators, art professionals and organizations together to foster a diverse art community in the city, in addition to a more equitable and inclusive art scene.
+Our mission is carried out through our three pillars: art residency, public programs, and public art.

-AnnexB presents a year-round curated public programming, including exhibitions, performances, talks and workshops,
+AnnexB presents a year-round curated public programming, including exhibitions, installations, open studios, performances, talks and workshops.

 WHO WE ARe